 Frequently asked questions

-How can we detect ransomware before encryption completes?
+Can ransomware be detected before encryption completes?

 What is the difference between ransomware and wiper malware?